GenericMappingTools/GMTjl_doc/documentation/utilities/mosaic.md

     projection, and it doesn't need to be in geographic coordinates.
 Coordinates in other reference systems will be converted to geogs.
   - Finaly, all of the above options can be skipped if the keyword `region` is used.
 Note that this option is the same as in, for example, the \myreflink{coast} module.
+And that means we can use it with
+    \myreflink{earthregions} arguments. _e.g._  ``region="IT"`` is a valid option and will get the tiles needed to build an image of Italy.

 - `pt_radius`: The planetary radius.
 Defaults to Earth's WGS84 authalic radius (6371007 m).